Beyond cute cats: How BuzzFeed is reinventing itself

 To be sure, there are many reasons why the number of people visiting a site can fluctuate from month to month, including seasonal factors and news items.
 An Upworthy spokeswoman pointed to the site's sharp rise in unique users from October to November, and said the number of people visiting Upworthy is still up significantly since October.

-Peretti said he is not worried that Facebook could harm BuzzFeed's prospects because the company distributes its content through other social media platforms, such as Twitter and LinkedIn.
+Peretti said he is not worried that Facebook could harm BuzzFeed's prospects because the company distributes its content through other social media platforms, such as Twitter (TWTR.N) and LinkedIn LNKD.N.
 As long as there is benefit for the consumer, he said, any traffic fluctuations should work out in the long run.

 BuzzFeed expects revenue to double to $120 million this year, according to a person familiar with the company.
 BuzzFeed declined to give financial figures.
 Peretti would only say that the company is profitable.